jingrentay/CPTS423/Docs/Sprints/Spring/Sprint-2-Report.md

 ## Incomplete Issues/User Stories
 Here are links to issues we worked on but did not complete in this sprint:

-* We did not get to this issue because we focused on warnings, editing tasks, and login: https://github.com/WSUCptSCapstone-Fall2022Spring2023/wsuetm-pmwebapp/issues/90
+* We did not get to this issue because we focused on warnings and login: https://github.com/WSUCptSCapstone-Fall2022Spring2023/wsuetm-pmwebapp/issues/90
 * We ran into an unexpected complication regarding authorization: https://github.com/WSUCptSCapstone-Fall2022Spring2023/wsuetm-pmwebapp/issues/87
 * We did not get to this issue because it will first require authentication and more research to implement: https://github.com/WSUCptSCapstone-Fall2022Spring2023/wsuetm-pmwebapp/issues/88